tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 This phase is where everything started feeling like a real app rather than a prototype.

-## Night 4: what GitHub Copilot and I built together: PWA + BFF + production hardening
+## Phase 4: what GitHub Copilot and I built together: PWA + BFF + production hardening

 This is the most collaborative chapter.